baboons on Table Mountain

 Not officially.
 Nor according to the Cape Peninsula troop range maps one can find.
 But twice this week I've heard of sightings of baboons near Cecelia Forest, the Overseers Cottage & Constantia Nek.

 Some older Capetonians can recall baboons hanging out in Newlands decades ago, though I've never spotted any on the main and back part of the mountain..

 Several troops live in the greater Table Mountain National Park.
 Some of them roam the peninsula's peri-urban districts.
 You'll see they've been around recently if garbage which has not been properly secured lies strewn about.

 Such human constructs as rubbish bins, or boundaries around farms, national parks and dwellings mean little to them.
 Open windows or doors are tempting.
 If they take the gap, and there's grub left out and you aren't there to object, they’ll tuck in.
 I once saw a troop invading a house.
 The occupants were out.
 The baboons ripped into nearly everything except the whiskey; and had the added good taste not to touch a large pink wedding cake.
 Apart from the defecation, it was good clean fun.
 Like King Louis' Jungle Book party.

 Baboons' natural behavior

-But it's because of such 'gangster' labeling that the approximately 350 - 500 baboons that live around Cape Town pay the price of human outrage, and suffer official attempts to ‘manage’ them.
+It's due to such 'gangster' labeling that the approximately 350 - 500 baboons that live around Cape Town pay the price of human outrage, and suffer official attempts to ‘manage’ them.

-But do baboons ‘run wild’ when foraging for food?
+Do baboons ‘run wild’ when foraging for food?

-Researchers say that baboons will, when moving into human colonized territories, check out the lie of the land, and how many people are about and whether they are men, women or children, and then calculate their next move to get any available high energy food resources, like crops, fruit or highly processed carbs such as bread is valued highly.
+Researchers say that baboons will, before moving into human-held territory, check out the lie of the land, see how many people there are, and whether they are men, women or children; then calculate their next move in the daily forage.
+Any available high energy food resources, like crops, fruit or highly processed carbs such as bread is valued highly.
 They will even put up with a few duck slaps in exchange for eggs.

-Why are there no baboons on Table Mountain propper?
+Why no baboons on Table Mountain proper?